YanLitao/fastDP/Reproduction.md

 b.
 Install the latest Pytorch 1.1: `conda install pytorch cudatoolkit=10.0 -c pytorch`;

 c.
+Install h5py `pip install h5py`.

+d.
 Find the name of private IP of the node by running `ifconfig` (usually `ens3`) and export it to NCLL socket: `export NCCL_SOCKET_IFNAME=ens3` (add to `.bashrc` to make this change permanent);

-d.
+e.
 Upload code files to each node, or simply `git clone` from the repository;

-e.
+f.
 Also, upload the data to each node if running without NFS (Network File System) setup;

-f.
+g.
 Repeat above steps on each node.

 **3. Set up NFS**